gabrielcdb/RealJarvis/README.md

     For audio treatment:
         -wave

-    to install a library you can use: py -m pip install libraryname
+    To install a library you can use: py -m pip install -r path/requirements.txt

+    Or one by one:
+        py -m pip install libraryname

-    here is a list of all commands I ran:
+    Here is a list of all commands I ran:
         For Speech recognition:
             py -m pip install openai
             py -m pip install whisper